Go Back Up

 Group coverage vs. individual health insurance cost

-Health Benefits • May 10, 2023 at 9:45 AM • Written by: Elizabeth Walker
+Health Benefits • July 8, 2024 at 10:30 AM • Written by: Elizabeth Walker

-If you aren't able to participate in a group health plan or have the option to choose between group and individual coverage, you need to know the differences to make the right call for you and your family.
+If you aren't able to participate in a group health plan or have the option to choose between group and individual insurance coverage, you need to know the differences to make the right call for you and your family.

 In this article, we’ll go over the average cost of both group and individual health insurance and cover additional benefit options that can make your insurance more affordable.